intermine/im-docs/docs/system-requirements/software/gradle/FAQs.rst

 `Gradle <https://gradle.org>`_ is InterMine's build tool.
 In InterMine 2.0 Gradle replaced ant.

-Please see :doc:`Upgrade instructions </intermine/upgrade>` for details on how to migrate your system to use Gradle and :doc:`Gradle Quick Start </system-requirements/software/gradle/index>` for common Gradle commands.
+Please see :docs:`Upgrade instructions </intermine/upgrade>` for details on how to migrate your system to use Gradle and :docs:`Gradle Quick Start </system-requirements/software/gradle/index>` for common Gradle commands.

 I got an error: "Caused by: java.security.InvalidKeyException: EC parameters error"